-You want to create a spending plan, otherwise known as a budget, but you don’t want to make an intricately detailed line-item budget, like the type that could be facilitated through these budgeting worksheets.
+You want to create a spending plan, but you don’t want to make an intricately detailed line-item budget or budgeting worksheet.
 Instead, you just want a budget that represents a "broad overview."

-You want a budget that's a little more specific and structured.
-You want the Goldilocks budget, a happy medium between the two.
-You want the type of budget that allows you to break down your spending into five or six categories: not too few, but not too many.
+You want something a little more specific and structured.
+Like Goldilocks, you're seeking a happy medium between two extremes.
+The budget you want should allow you to break down your spending into five or six categories: not too few, but not too many.
 What should you do?

-Here’s a breakdown of what your budget should look like when it's stated in five categories.
-This budget is the one that Today Show editor Jean Chatzky unveiled on Oprah’s debt diet.
-Here we go:
+Consider creating a budget presented in five categories, like the one that Today Show editor Jean Chatzky unveiled on Oprah’s debt diet:

-Housing should comprise of 35 percent of your take-home income.
-That includes the mortgage or rent, all home repairs and maintenance, property taxes, utilities such as electricity, gas, water, and sewer, and homeowner’s or renter’s insurance.
+Housing should comprise 35 percent of your take-home income.
+That includes the mortgage or rent, all home repairs and maintenance, property taxes, utilities such as electricity, gas, water, and sewer, and homeowners or renters insurance.
 In short, it includes every housing-related expense.